 Arriving an hour later than our scheduled landing into Athens airport, we hiked the 25km’s of shiny, immaculate corridors it took to get to the baggage claim.
 Luggage retrieved, a quick side-step round the elderly lady lying on the floor with blood pouring from her face (weird) and we were through to the arrival halls.
-A taxi driver had been booked for us as part of our apartment rental deal, so seeing my name on his little placard, I waved and headed over to him.
+A taxi driver had been booked for us, so seeing my name on his little placard, I waved and headed over to him.
 He greeted us brusquely, grabbed one of our bags and power walked us to his car.

 Mr Taxi Man was angry.
 He’d been working since 6am and because the plane was late, he was still working at 11pm.
 I apologised and said next time I was flying an Airbus to Greece from the UK I’d change my flight plan through Europe so all the Athens taxi drivers wouldn’t have to stay up so late.
 A long, silent ride into Thissio ended about 40 minutes later.